A Comprehensive Augmentation Framework for Anomaly Detection: Introduction

 The anomaly simulation process aims for diversity, but using all augmentations indiscriminately may result in suboptimal outcomes since the same augmentation may not be considered anomalous for different classes.
 Unlike previous automated methods, we believe that manual intervention is necessary to determine the appropriate combination of anomaly simulation methods since the human definition of anomalies varies in each class.
 Therefore, we additionally propose a simple yet effective selection strategy that disables certain augmentations if it is considered irrelevant in creating anomalies.

-We follow the previous work\cite{zavrtanik2021draem} to build a reconstructive framework to evaluate our anomaly simulation method.
+We follow the previous work \cite{zavrtanik2021draem} to build a reconstructive framework to evaluate our anomaly simulation method.
 A key ingredient from the previous method in tackling the overfitting issues is to use rotation augmentation on normal samples before composing anomalies.
-However, it interferes with our new augmentation framework since rotation introduces anomalies in some classes.
-We remove the arbitrary use of rotation augmentation and proposed a split training structure to improve generalization.
+However, it interferes with our new augmentation framework since rotation may introduce anomalies in certain classes.
+We remove the arbitrary use of rotation augmentation and propose a split training strategy to improve generalization.
 Specifically, we split the training data in half, and use different samples in reconstruction and localization, thus preparing the localization process for the reconstruction quality drop in practice.

-In experiments, we compared our methods with previous anomaly detection methods and other variations of our method using different augmentations.
-Our work demonstrates SOTA performance in benchmarks, and we perform additional experiments to show our method improved on the hard samples in previous methods.
-A simple reconstructive network is used to demonstrate how different anomaly augmentations affect the final reconstruction quality on a simulated dataset.
-In ablation, we show the effect brought by rotation augmentation and how the splitting strategy serves as an alternative to tackle the overfitting issue.
+In experiments, our method demonstrates SOTA performance in benchmarks, and we show how different anomaly augmentations affect the final reconstruction quality on a simulated dataset.
+In ablation, the effect of rotation augmentation and the splitting strategy is investigated further.
+Our main contributions are listed as follows: \begin{itemize} \item A comprehensive anomaly simulation framework that selectively applies different augmentations. \item A near distribution anomaly augmentation method. \item A split training strategy that alleviates the overfitting issue in two-stage frameworks. \end{itemize}